camunda/feel-scala/docs/1.11/function-provider-spi.md

 ### Implement a Function using Scala

-Create a sub-class of `org.camunda.feel.spi.CustomFunctionProvider` and implement the method `getFunction()` which returns the function for the given name.
+Create a sub-class of `org.camunda.feel.context.CustomFunctionProvider` and implement the method `getFunction()` which returns the function for the given name.
 If a function can have different parameters (i.e. different parameter count) then override `getFunctions()` instead.

 ```scala
 class CustomScalaFunctionProvider extends CustomFunctionProvider {